 Wild Ones: Native Plants, Natural Landscapes promotes environmentally sound landscaping practices to preserve biodiversity through the preservation, restoration and establishment of native plant communities.
 Wild Ones is a not-for-profit environmental education and advocacy organization.

-We have supported this mission for over 10 years in the Greater Cincinnati area.
+Our local chapter, Greater Cincinnati Wild Ones, has supported this mission since 1999 in the Greater Cincinnati area.
 For more information about the chapter, please email Chris McCullough, President, or visit any of our monthly programs, field trips or yard tours.
 They are free, informative, and open to anyone with an interest in learning more about native plants in natural landscapes.